-The simplest way to eliminate any such effect, of course, would be an agreement to levy similar rates of tax amongst the governments concerned.
-Belgium, Luxembourg and the Netherlands could levy a tax at a similar rate to Germany; Denmark and Sweden (and possibly Norway) would also benefit from such an arrangement.
+The simplest way to eliminate any such effect, of course, would be an agreement to levy similar rates amongst the governments concerned.
+Belgium, Luxembourg and the Netherlands could levy a similar rate to Germany, Denmark and Sweden, and Canada and the US might also benefit from coordinated measures.